Liz's farmhouse-style sitting room with rustic decor, plush white furniture, a white rug, and light coming in through windows.

 Style and Form

 For the lower level, Galvan chose Andersen® Windows’ white 400 Series double-hung windows with a colonial grille pattern.
 White matches the interior color palette (all the walls and floors are a soft white), and the square grille pattern mimics the divided light windows from the 1800s.
 “The grilles really bring the farmhouse to life, both inside and out.
-It’s just so classic American farmhouse to me,” Galvan said.
+It’s just so classic American farmhouse to me,” Galvin says.

 In addition to the aesthetic, part of what makes farmhouse design appealing is its practicality.
 A set of hinged doors grant access to the rear patio and a pool, a high-traffic area where Galvan wanted to ensure good flow.